Exhibitions and presentations

 100 years of Australian film and sound

-The exhibition gallery is showing a fascinating interactive exhibition covering 100 years of Australian film, television, radio and recorded sound.
-Through video compilations and touch screen programs, visitors can discover the stories of the people who have created the sights and sounds of our imagination over the past century — amateurs and professionals, actors, writers, inventors, directors, radio personalities, opera singers and more.
+An interactive exhibition covering 100 years of Australian film, television, radio and recorded sound.
+Through video compilations and touch screen programs, discover the stories of the people who have created the sights and sounds of our imagination over the past century – actors, writers, inventors, radio stars, singers and more.

 Pause and Play

-Pause and Play is the new space in the exhibition gallery, which introduces children aged three to nine years, to the colourful world of music and the moving image.
-Bring out the kid in you and 'pause’ and 'play’ with some crafty educational activities.
-You can draw your very own film strip, have a go at making a thaumatrope or find out about a musical instrument you have never heard of.
-Check out the family tree of film and sound and see some of the audiovisual equipment that your parents or even your great grandparents would have used.
+Pause and Play introduces children aged three to nine years to music and the moving image.
+Draw your very own film strip, make a thaumatrope or learn about musical instruments.
+Look at a family tree of film and sound and discover the audiovisual equipment that your parents or grandparents would have used.